sh240293/atlan-repo/tenant-setup.md

-Also I have retrcited access for both tenants in their own Namespace only, they can't even view any other resources inside cluster.
+Also I have retrcited access for both tenants in their own Namespace only, they can't even view any other resources inside other's Namespace.

 I have created user certificate to get access through `kubectl`, below are the steps written to create user/groups to access API server.